E-Commerce Web Accessibility: 2024 Essentials & 20 Tips for Businesses

 How does the WCAG apply to e-commerce?

 The WCAG's application to eCommerce is vital for creating an inclusive digital shopping experience.
-It ensures eCommerce website accessibility, with guidelines for accessible website design, ensuring operability for people with various disabilities, and focusing on mobile accessibility. eCommerce sites must consider the entire shopping experience, from accessible navigation to the checkout process, and provide detailed product accessibility information.
+It mandates eCommerce website accessibility with the help of guidelines for accessible website design, focusing also on mobile accessibility. eCommerce sites must consider the entire shopping experience, from accessible navigation to the checkout process, and provide detailed product accessibility information.

 A few key considerations would be as follows: